ForgeRock/forgerock-ios-sdk/README.md

 * ForgeRock Identity Manager
 * ForgeRock Directory Services

-## How to Contribute
+## Issues

-The SDK is open source and you can fork and submit your pull request at anytime.
-To open a bug please do via [https://backstage.forgerock.com/support](https://backstage.forgerock.com/support).
+Even though we do our best to cover many different use cases while developing the SDKs, you might find some issues.
+Please file an issue report via [https://backstage.forgerock.com/support](https://backstage.forgerock.com/support).

 ## Before You Begin